 Click here to email Tracey.

-Tonya started dancing when she was about 6 years old.
-Jazz and hip hop were her favorite styles of dance.
+Tonya started dancing when she was 6 years old.
+Jazz, contemporary, and hip hop are her favorite styles of dance.
 One of her fondest memories is when she decided to do her middle school talent show.
 She choreographed a hip hop dance with a friend, and fell in love with it.
-In high school she danced and competed on my high school drill team.
-After high school she continued to take more hip hop classes and soon after taught at various studios and gyms in Utah and Colorado, including the Fountain Arts Center and the YMCA.
+In high school she danced and competed on her high school drill team.
+During that time she competed at various places including the National Drill Team Competition in Orlando Florida.
+After high school she continued to take more hip hop classes and soon after taught at various studios and gyms in Utah and Colorado, including the Fountain Arts Center, Northridge Dance Center, and the YMCA.
+She has been fortunate enough to attend conferences, like the Chicago Association of Dance Masters,and trained in various cities such as Vegas, L.A., and NYC.
 She’s goofy when she teaches and she loves for her students to have fun, but also learn skills that can help them grow.

 Click here to email Tonya.

 Beth has been dancing for 16 years.
 She studied ballet, jazz, contemporary & worship at Ballet Society of Colorado Springs.
 She danced for 4 years in a junior ballet company & then for one season with Ballet Emmanuel.
 Her love of dance has led her to many opportunities including choreography, stage management, and the business side of dance.
 She recently had the unique chance to teach dance classes in England, Germany & France while on her DTS with YWAM.
 God has blessed her with so many ways of using dance to reach people!
 She loves teaching most of all.
 Besides dance Beth enjoys drinking coffee, playing the piano, reading, writing, and spending time with her friends and family.